csc-coursework/csc421-241-sketches/README.md

 ##### Concurrency in Java

+Java uses a [thread object](https://docs.oracle.com/javase/tutorial/essential/concurrency/procthread.html) to handle concurrency, and a series of methods that implement a [Mesa Monitor](https://pages.mtu.edu/~shene/NSF-3/e-Book/MONITOR/monitor-types.html) to handle the problem of synchronization.
+We will only use the locking aspect of the Monitor, and for this it does not matter the details of the Monitor's type.

 The version Accumulate is not safe.
 It does not assure that five increments of a counter, when started at the value 0, ends with the value of 1.
 The version AccumulateSync is safe.
 It uses the java `synchronized` block to achieve